Drug Treatment Court

 Drug Treatment Court promotes public safety by encouraging chemically dependent adults to live substance-free and improve their quality of life.

-The Drug Deputy Prosecutor in the Monroe County Prosecutor’s Office serves as a voting member of the Drug Treatment Court Team.
+First Deputy Chris Pierce of the Monroe County Prosecutor’s Office serves as a voting member of the Drug Treatment Court Team.
 As a member of the team, the role of the Prosecutor’s Office is to promote community safety by maintaining eligibility standards for Drug Treatment Court.
 In addition, the Prosecutor’s Office advocates for effective incentives and sanctions for Drug Treatment Court participants to ensure program compliance.
 Should a participant be terminated from the program for noncompliance, the Prosecutor’s Office represents the State of Indiana at that participant’s sentencing hearing.

 Successful completion of Drug Treatment Court results in dismissal of the participant’s charges by the Prosecutor’s Office.
 As a member of the Drug Court Team, the Prosecutor’s Office encourages recovery and productive citizenship for individuals charged with nonviolent, drug-related cases, rather than incarceration and recidivism.